-Note: The 7 way wire is spliced to the main harness behind the front sofa in the front of the trailer.
+The 7-way wire is spliced to the main harness on the interior front wall of the trailer.
+The connection is accessed behind the front sofa in the front of the trailer or by removing front cabinet drawers on slide out models.